List of airports in North Carolina

 This is a list of airports in North Carolina (a U.S. state), grouped by type and sorted by location.
 It contains all public-use and military airports in the state.
 Some private-use and former airports may be included where notable, such as airports that were previously public-use, those with commercial enplanements recorded by the FAA or airports assigned an IATA airport code.
+There are 498 airports in North Carolina, of which 391 are private use, and 107 are public use.
+72 airports part of the NPIAS Airports are listed below.